 For a modern take on this old-style, you could do worse than installing a Shaker style kitchen pantry.
 These gorgeous units are a design statement in themselves, as well as being excellent storage solutions.

 Inside these pantries, there are storage areas galore, with as much space as you could ever need to store all your cooking supplies.
 You can even make use of the door by having a spice rack installed on the inside.

 Step 5.
 Vintage Lighting

 Don’t worry; we’re not going to suggest you do away with your kitchen lights and install some paraffin lamps.
 However, there is a way to use your kitchen lighting to add to the “country” feel of the room.

 Generally, most old country kitchens were on farms.
-And there are lots of pieces of old farm machinery which you can find on auction sites or from specialised dealers.
+And there are lots of pieces of old farm machinery that you can find on auction sites or specialised dealers.
 In fact, most farmers will be glad to get rid of what they consider old junk, so don’t be afraid to ask.
 Our advice is to get your hands on a piece of old farm machinery and upcycle it into a stunning piece of modern lighting.

 You can repurpose old tractor parts into candle holders for the table, use an old hoe blade as the stand for a lamp, or transform an old iron hen feeder into a pendant kitchen light.